franciscastro/wpics513-reliable-data-transfer-protocol/README.txt

 b.
 Once you have all the necessary files listed in [1], open a terminal, navigate to the directory containing the project files and run the following command:

-make all
+make

 c.
 Running the make command will produce two (2) executable files:
-- rdtserver
+- rdt_server
-- rdtclient
+- rdt_client

 ======================================================================================

-[3] RUNNING RELIABLE DATA TRANSFER PROTOCOL: ECHO SERVER
+[3] RUNNING RDT: ECHO SERVER

 a.
-To run the RDT: Echo Server server, open a terminal, navigate to the directory containing the project files and the executable files produced by 'make all', and run the following command:
+To run the RDT: Echo Server server, open a terminal, navigate to the directory containing the project files and the executable files produced by 'make', and run the following command:

-./rdtserver [gbn|sr] [corrupt rate] [drop rate]
+./rdt_server [gbn|sr] [corrupt rate] [drop rate]

 b.
 To run the RDT: Echo Server client, open a terminal, navigate to the directory containing the project files and the executable files produced by 'make', and run the following command:

-./rdtclient [gbn|sr] [corrupt rate] [drop rate]
+./rdt_client [gbn|sr] [corrupt rate] [drop rate]

 c.
 It is important to note that the transfer protocol selected in the server must be the same as the client when running the program.